hiidef/logd/README.rst

 ``node logd/logdjs sampleConfig.js``

 Create a new config file with the proper settings for your local setup.
-You will need redis (and, eventually, graphite) running.

-Because of the way logd expires old log messages (see technical details section), you are encouraged to use ``maxmemory-policy volatile-ttl`` and a sane ``maxmemory`` value for your redis server to keep from using all available memory if your logs get high traffic or have low cutoff points.

 using logd
 ----------